LucasAbijmil/LAComponents/README.md

 ## Shape :

 - `Capsule` :
-  - `fillInnerStroke(color: Color, strokeColor: Color, lineWidth: CGFloat = 2) -> some View` : Fills the entire edge within a Capsule.
+  - `fillInnerStroke(color: Color, strokeColor: Color, lineWidth: CGFloat = 2) -> some View` : Fills the background of the Capsule and strokes it from the inside.
 - `Circle` :
-  - `fillInnerStroke(color: Color, strokeColor: Color, lineWidth: CGFloat = 2) -> some View` : Fills the entire edge within a Circle.
+  - `fillInnerStroke(color: Color, strokeColor: Color, lineWidth: CGFloat = 2) -> some View` : Fills the background of the Circle and strokes it from the inside.
 - `ContainerRelativeShape` :
-  - `fillInnerStroke(color: Color, strokeColor: Color, lineWidth: CGFloat = 2) -> some View` : Fills the entire edge within a ContainerRelativeShape.
+  - `fillInnerStroke(color: Color, strokeColor: Color, lineWidth: CGFloat = 2) -> some View` : Fills the background of the ContainerRelativeShape and strokes it from the inside.
 - `Ellipse` :
-  - `fillInnerStroke(color: Color, strokeColor: Color, lineWidth: CGFloat = 2) -> some View` : Fills the entire edge within a Ellipse.
+  - `fillInnerStroke(color: Color, strokeColor: Color, lineWidth: CGFloat = 2) -> some View` : Fills the background of the Ellipse and strokes it from the inside.
 - `Rectangle` :
-  - `fillInnerStroke(color: Color, strokeColor: Color, lineWidth: CGFloat = 2) -> some View` : Fills the entire edge within a Rectangle.
+  - `fillInnerStroke(color: Color, strokeColor: Color, lineWidth: CGFloat = 2) -> some View` : Fills the background of the Rectangle and strokes it from the inside.
 - `RoundedRectangle` :
-  - `fillInnerStroke(color: Color, strokeColor: Color, lineWidth: CGFloat = 2) -> some View` : Fills the entire edge within a RoundedRectangle.
+  - `fillInnerStroke(color: Color, strokeColor: Color, lineWidth: CGFloat = 2) -> some View` : Fills the background of the RoundedRectangle and strokes it from the inside.

 ## Struct for style modifiers